cisagov/ScubaGoggles/baselines/gmail.md

 4. Under the **Enter the IP addresses for your email allowlist** field, ensure **no IP addresses** are listed.
 5. Select **Save**.

-#### GWS.GMAIL.14.2v0.3 Instructions
-1. There is no implementation steps for this policy

 ## 15. Enhanced Pre-Delivery Message Scanning